Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion

-~\\ So far it has been assumed that all agents across the network hold a local pdf over the same global random state vector $\chi$, which includes all locally relevant random states.
-Thus, as the number of tasks in the network increases so does the local computation load.
-However, if each agent to only hold a pdf over its locally relevant subsets of states, the local computation then scales with the agent tasks and not the global network tasks (or number of agents).
-This motivates the last CF variant, the \emph{Heterogeneous state CF (HS-CF)}.
-Here, each agent holds its own pdf over heterogeneous subsets of random states, e.g., $\chi_i= ^T$ and $\chi_j= ^T$ for agents $i$ and $j$, respectively.
-The fusion rule for each agent, over their locally relevant random states, can be written as
+More formally, the set of problems where each agent only holds a pdf over its locally relevant subsets of states $\chi^i\subset \chi$ is considered.
+Here the heterogeneous subsets of random states are defined as $\chi^i=\chi^{ij}_C\cup\chi^i_L$ and $\chi^j=\chi^{ij}_C\cup\chi^j_L$ for agents $i$ and $j$, respectively.
+By marginalizing out the set of `irrelevant' states, $\chi_L^j$ ($\chi_L^i$), the fusion rule for each agent, over their locally relevant random states, can be written as